Viisheshjain05/Learning_node/LearnByRead.md

    By Explicitly Adding each local project they do not install all package dependency into root node_module folder they have them in express or package folder node_modules and if you run yarn or npm after del node_module in root it will not work properly as it install all the dependency in the root node_module folder itself this way if you can edit file in you vender or local dependency folder and it will be updated in the node_modules copy too so you can view changes in the package also as it is linked to root node_modules.

    process -

    1. create project init
    2. install all dependencies not in local folder
    3. install all local package in thier respective folders
    4. now use npm install ../local-folder to link and save only project copy into the root node_modules
    5. thats it

    Do Nots -

    1. after adding package.json -> "classnames": "file:utils/vender/classnames",
    2. do not run npm install as it will install all classnames dependencies into root node_module folder and do not link
    3. always sepreately add file local dependencies or use package [yalc]

    FILE - package.json -> "classnames": "file:utils/vender/classnames",

    ref article - https://www.stefanjudis.com/today-i-learned/npm-install-supports-local-packages/

+EX -
+"body-parser": "file:utils/vender/body-parser",
+"classnames": "file:utils/vender/classnames",
+"express": "file:utils/vender/express"

+## How to document functions in vscode using jsdoc

+/\*\*

+- @param {string} name personal detail
+- @returns {string} whateveer is added
+  \*/

+const returnName = ({ name, ...rest }) => {
+return name;
+};
+console.log(returnName("this is it"));